billg-splunk/javashop-otel/README.md

 Any developer should be able to debug a method with knowledge of parameter values at the time of an issue ( exception or latency )

-#This tool helps eliminate developer time needed for manual instrumentation

 To expedite manual instrumentation implementation for this exercise, we have provided a tool which will annotate the entire "shop" service with OpenTelemetry standard annotations for every method call without having to write any code.

 #This Full-fidelity, Every-method approach is the monolith Use Case with Splunk APM for Java.

-# Run the Annotator to Auto Implement the Annotations.

 cd annotator